Article: The Paradox of Control

 Sometimes we might not even notice how a belief in the need to be in control is reflected in our body.
 It can seem really important to endeavour to be prepared for any eventuality, which given how unpredictable life can be, is ultimately an exhausting and impossible task.
 This preparation can involve thinking through multiple scenarios, or planning in great detail how we will respond to someone else’s imagined demands or hostilities.
 Meanwhile our nervous systems are transmitting a message of immediate danger.
 Just focusing on all these imagined problems triggers our bodies into preparing to deal with them.
 So our glands start producing chemicals like adrenalin and cortisol, and our muscles get tense in readiness for imminent physical action.

 Now if we were actually being confronted by a predator this could be very useful.
 We might need to call for help, fight to defend ourselves, run away, or possibly freeze if none of the former is possible.
-All of these actions are governed by the primal, instinctive part of our brain that is completely focused on survival, with no reference to the planning and logical areas of the higher brain.
+All of these actions are governed by the primal, instinctive parts of our brain that are completely focused on survival, with no reference to the planning and logical areas of the higher brain.

 Most of the time, though, we are not in immediate danger, so all the energy going into preparation for survival responses is completely unnecessary.
 Well, you might say, isn’t it better to be safe than sorry?
 The reality however, is that all this preparatory tension is not just unnecessary, it also becomes counter-productive.
 There’s a reason why an experienced boxer, martial artist or mountain biker stays loose and fluid.
 If their muscles were already tensed and they then wanted to punch someone, or respond to the inconsistencies of a bike trail, those muscles would need to disengage before effective movement was possible, which would slow them down and put them in danger.
 Likewise our pet cats are capable of basking in the sun one moment and then springing into defensive action the next.
 They don’t waste energy being all tense just in case something happens.
 And they don’t seem to suffer with stress in the way humans beings do.